Core Scrum Framework

-Every Scrum effort consists of one or more Scrum teams, each made of three Scrum roles: product owner, ScrumMaster, and the development team.
+Every Scrum effort consists of one or more Scrum teams.
+Each Scrum team is made of three Scrum roles: product owner, ScrumMaster, and the development team.
 Other roles do exist in organizations that use Scrum, including managers.
 The Scrum framework only defines the roles that are specific to Scrum, not all of the roles that can and should exist inside an organization.

 Product owners decide which features and functionality to build and the order in which to build them.
-Learn more about the product owner in Chapter 9.
+Learn more about the product owner in Product Owner: Chapter 9.

 Consider taking a Certified Product Owner class from Innolution for comprehensive training on the product owner role.